jshiohaha/discord-digester/README.md

 -   Backfill messages from allowed channels
 -   Get messages from a channel

-### Future work

--   Use an archiver process to move completed conversations into a read-only archive, like arweave

 # API Reference

 📣 If you just want to get rolling and read later, here is an endpoint that will return the last 10 messages from propsosal 3